 Further, extensive visual and metal detector land searches of large areas on shore surrounding the suspected landing area on the northwestern part of the coral atoll have revealed no evidence of an Earhart/Noonan campsite (45).
 In contrast, the Seven Site on the southeastern side of the island (Figure 4) has archaeologically uncovered extensive data indicating human castaway occupation during the late 1930s (17).

-It is inconceivable that under the severe dehydration conditions (likely average daylight high temperatures of 85 ° F, low mean nighttime temperatures of 74 ° F, 75 to 85 % relative humidities and 0.08 inch mean daily rainfall) that Earhart and Noonan suffered from July 2 to July 7 (6 days) that they walked daily to and from a location some 4 miles distant of their original landing site without consuming water.
+It is inconceivable that under the severe dehydration conditions (likely average daylight high temperatures of 85 ° F, low mean nighttime temperatures of 74 ° F, 75 to 85 % relative humidity and 0.08 inch mean daily rainfall) that Earhart and Noonan suffered from July 2 to July 7 (6 days) that they walked daily to and from a location some 4 miles away of their original landing site without consuming water.

 Given that Gardner Island has never been successfully colonized (for extended periods from 1892 to 1963) because of recurring draughts and an unstable freshwater lens, it is unlikely that Earhart and Noonan could have obtained physiologically meaningful amounts of water from their island environment, particularly since the estimated mean daily rainfall for Gardner Island in July of 1937 was likely 0.08 inches.
 Further, it was almost certainly impossible that they obtained daily amounts (1.5 to 1.8 liters/day) of fresh water required for optimal hydration.